noun [ C ] US /ˈprɑd·əkt, -ʌkt/

-The One Thing, by Garry Keller it’s another book, its concept is amazing too, and it’s about how to find that one thing that brings the most results in your life and focus on that.
+The One Thing, by Garry Keller, is another book, its concept is amazing too, and it’s about how to find that one thing that brings the most results in your life and focus on that.

-Start With Why, by Simon Sinek it’s another book.
+Start With Why, by Simon Sinek, is another book.
 But guess what?
 Its concept is incredible and it’s about life’s purpose and the meaning of one’s actions.

-You see, if you think about these creations, when you buy them you don’t buy it for the product.
+You see, if you think about these creations, when you buy them you don’t buy for the product.
 You don’t buy them because they are books.
-You buy them because their concepts mean something to you and you believe in them.
+You buy them because their concepts mean something to you.
 You want to learn more about them and maybe even master them.

-And then, I go randomly to page 46 and I find this book developed by Harvard Business Review called HBR Guide to Delivering Effective Feedback (HBR Guide Series) which has only one review of 4 stars.
+And then, when I go randomly to page 46, I find this book developed by Harvard Business Review called HBR Guide to Delivering Effective Feedback (HBR Guide Series) which has only one review of 4 stars.

-Harvard is popular, but why the book it’s not?
+Harvard is popular, but why the book isn’t?
 Because it’s not about the product; it’s about the concept.

-If you set yourself to develop a book, after a certain period of time you will have a book.
+If you set yourself to write a book, after a certain period of time you will have a book.

 But if you set yourself a purpose, immediately you will have a mission.
 And this mission is always represented by delivering your purpose to the world and letting the world know your aspirations and desires.